 In the normal course of business, Vivant transacts with companies who are considered related parties under PAS 24, Related Party Disclosures.
-These transactions, which were made on an arm's length basis, involve management and service fees, advances and rental fees.
+As parent company, Vivant provides two types of professional services: (1) strategic and technical and (2) corporate center services.
+These transactions were made on an arm's length basis.
 Third party rates are used as reference and benchmark to ensure competitive pricing and consistency to current industry standards.